Aref-Akminasi/aws-developer-associate/IAM.md

 - To enable AWS services to perform actions on your behalf, assign permissions to these services using IAM Roles.
 - You **cannot** directly assign an IAM role to an on-premises server.
 IAM roles are specifically designed for AWS resources.
 - When we use an IAM Role the instance uses the **instance metadata** to get **temporarily** credentials
-- Note: IAM role can **NOT** be assigned as a principal to a policy

 ## IAM Security Tools